 Veterinary Advice Online: Vaccinating the Pregnant Dog.

-Everyoneis time poor these days and it can be very easy to forget when your dog last hadher needles, particularly if your veterinarian does not routinely send out reminder letters.
-If your bitch should become overdue for immunization and then fall pregnant, you have twochoices:
+her needles, particularly if your veterinarian does not routinely send out reminder letters.
+If your bitch should become overdue for immunization and then fall pregnant, you have two

 page and indications and contraindications of live and killed vaccines are discussed on our How vaccines Work page.

 B) A desire to achieve high levels of antibodies in the bitch's colostrum so that

 Some breeders vaccinate all their bitches as a routine

 part of their vaccine program to avoid losing puppies to the major infections.
 Other breeders

 limit the practice, only giving vaccines to pregnant bitches in high-infection-risk situations (e.g. a breeder that has had a lot of cases of parvovirus) as a means of trying to protect the newborn pups as much as possible.
 These breeders in high-risk situations